 imagining touching an object, can have the same effect on perceived ownership as physical touch.

 Another experiment taking it one step further showed that when people touch something on the screen with their finger (as in tablet) will make them want to pay more for that item than compared to those who used mouse for navigation.

 pWhat about data?
 Golfsmith.com experimented with 360-degree rotating images and saw at least 10% increase in conversion rates compared to regular product photos.
-In some cases the increase in conversion rate was even larger from 30% to 40% for products with 360-degree view.
+In some cases, the increase in conversion rate was even larger from 30% to 40% for products with a 360-degree view.
 For example here’s 360-degree image of a putter .

 Wiggle.co.uk Combines 360 Degrees with Zoom